-4.2.1 REQUIRED OFFICIALS
+- 4.2.1 REQUIRED OFFICIALS - a) At an Event, other than Driver Schools, there shall be at least three Stewards of the Event, a Clerk, a Chief Medical Officer and Assistant Medical Officer, a Scrutineer, a Timekeeper, and b) At a Driver School, there shall be an Event Chief Instructor.

-a) At an Event, other than Driver Schools, there shall be at least three Stewards of the Event, a Clerk, a Chief Medical Officer and Assistant Medical Officer, a Scrutineer, a Timekeeper, and Judge(s) of Fact.
+Judge(s) of Fact.
 CASC-OR may, at their discretion, increase or reduce the number of Stewards required.